nngochai2/airbnb/README.md

 # airbnb
-This website was built for the Assignment 4 of ISYS 1101 - Database Applications course.
+This website was built for the Assignment 4 of ISYS1101 - Database Applications course.